matn7/Google-Platform-Notes/flashcard/Kubernetes.md

 24) Service / kube-proxy?
 Answer: A simple proxy. k8s resource Service does not consume CPU/memory.
 Not round-robin Load Balancer.
 It is random.
-Do not expect URL rewriting / path based routing..etc..
-(It is Ingress in k8s).
+Do not expect URL rewriting / path based routing etc. (It is Ingress in k8s).

 25) Service Types?
 Answer:
 a) ClusterIP: For communication within the k8s cluster.
 Can not be accessed from outside the cluster.
 (AWS / GCP cloud - private subnet communication).
 This is the default option if we do not specify.
 Mostly this is what we would use.
 b) NodePort: Can be accessed from outside via k8s master/node via Specific port (can be used for testing).
-c) To be used in AWS / GCP / Azure .. cloud providers.
+c) To be used in AWS / GCP / Azure cloud providers.
 Can be used to receive traffic from outside.

 26) NodePort?
-Answer: Allowed node port ranges are 30000-32767.
+Answer: Allowed node port ranges are 30_000-32_767.
 Each node is set to listen on specific port.
 Any request to one of the nodes on the port is forwarded to the pod.

 27) LoadBalancer?